Mastering ATS Resume Optimization: Secrets to Boost Your ATS Resume Score

 Image of an ATS, represented by a robotic arm, sorting resumes into shortlist and rejected piles

-How Applicant Tracking Systems Work
+How Do Applicant Tracking Systems Actually Work?

 An ATS works like a search engine for recruiters, scanning resumes for relevance before ranking them.
 The process can be divided into two phases:

-Phase 1: The Read Phase – Ensuring Your Resume Is ATS-Friendly
+Phase 1: The Read Phase

-File Type: Low Impact
+1. File format → Low Impact

-Graphics and Icons: High Impact
+2. Icons and Graphics → High Impact

 In the resume example shown above, the ATS would read the experience as follows: